lina2285/Election_Analysis/README.md

 ## Challenge Overview

 In order to help Seth and Tom complete the election analysis, we gathered informaiton per county, candidate, percentage of votes and count of votes.
-To accomplish the task, in the software of VS code the following code was entered:
+To accomplish the task, VS Code was used to pull the information

+## Results
+### Total Votes
+  - Per the below steps on VS code, there was a total of **360,711** votes.
 ![PyPoll steps 01](https://github.com/lina2285/Election_Analysis/blob/main/PyPoll%20steps%201.png)
+### Total Votes per county

 ## Challenge Summary